Skip to calculator

 Assumptions, domains, and limitations

-• Numerical overflow: Large bases with heights near 20 can exceed floating-point limits in a browser.
-When overflow occurs, you may see infinities, NaN, or warnings instead of a usable value.
+• Numerical overflow: Large bases with heights near 20 can exceed floating-point limits and produce Infinity or NaN.

-• Negative and zero bases: Expressions like 0^0, a^b with a < 0 and irrational b, or towers that pass through these patterns are not well-defined in the reals.
-The calculator may reject such inputs or approximate them using implementation-specific rules.
+• Negative and zero bases: Expressions like 0^0 or a^b with a < 0 and non-integer b are not well-defined in the reals.

 Further reading and learning resources